MCH Workforce Needs

 Seeking to better understand and address state Title V Maternal and Child Health (MCH) and Children and Youth with Special Health Care Needs (CYSHCN) workforce and leadership needs, AMCHP and the Association of Teachers of Maternal and Child Health (ATMCH), with support from the Maternal and Child Health Bureau (MCHB) surveyed these programs between May and August 2008.
-These documents present preliminary descriptive data from selected portions of the survey.
-Additional analyses and reports will be available in the coming months.
+The documents below present descriptive data from selected portions of the survey.

 The Title V Workforce Survey Instrument - this document is the actual survey instrument used to collect the data presented in the regional tables and issue briefs.